Reaching passport control without your passport

 So I nonchalantly greeted the hi-viz guy at the start of the passport queue informing him of my situation as if it wasn’t any real issue … so just let me back in.
 He directed me to a row of seats facing the bank of passport control booths and there I waited, but not before quickly pointing out the back of my girlfriend’s head as she’d already headed off to the automatic passport booths.
 “Hopefully” she’d remember what my standard, ubiquitous, little, black wheelie bag looked like; my passport sitting neatly in my travel wallet in its front pocket.

 So there I sat, just me, feeling a bit like a rumbled refugee, or at least a naughty little boy as the rest of the plane shuffled past.
 Five minutes later I was still sat there.
-My iPhone battery had died on the flight (not that you’re allowed to use it in passport control anyway) and even if it had been working I wasn’t able to take a sorrowful looking selfie for security reasons.
+My iPhone battery had died on the flight (not that you’re allowed to use it in passport control anyway).
+Even if it had been working I wasn’t able to take a sorrowful looking selfie for security reasons.
 However I “did” have my battery charger on me so ever so slowly my phone sparked back into life with the white Apple logo stuck on the screen for longer than usual before it allowed me to log in.
 This was in case my girlfriend was at the baggage carousel frantically calling me to ask what my bag looked like again.

 After what seemed like an age the bearded hi-viz guy returned, passport in hand.
 He asked me my full name while holding it up to my face and that was that.
 The similarly bearded passport booth guy I’d been sat opposite for the last 15 minutes beckoned me forwards.
 He knew what I’d done, and that was it!
 A 10 second check and off I went.